learnk8s/learnk8s.io/src/custom-authentication/content.md

 - `userPassword` is the user's password
 - `ou` stands for _organisational unit_ and is often used for storing affiliations

-To create this entry, you can use the `ldapadd` tool which allows to make [LDAP Add](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Add) requests to an LDAP directory.
+To create this entry, you can use the `ldapadd` tool which allows making [LDAP Add](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Add) requests to an LDAP directory.

 > If you installed `ldapsearch`, you should also have `ldapadd` because they are bundled together.